Component Options

 Help me decide if I need a graphics card

-using Microsoft Office.
-In this case, the integrated graphics on the CPU chip will suffice.
+paying bills or using Microsoft Office.
+In this case, the integrated graphics on the CPU chip

 Please let us know if you're a gamer and need a specific FPS for your game!